-MADD is working to end drunk driving, help fight drugged driving, support the victims of these violent crimes and prevent underage drinking.
+MADD is working tirelessly to end drunk driving, help fight drugged driving, support the victims of these violent crimes, and prevent underage drinking.

 HOW WE USE YOUR CONTRIBUTIONS:

-- $50 pays for 25 parents to have MADD's Power of Parents Handbook and Class to help them start the conversation about alcohol with their teens.
+- $50 puts The Power of Parents Handbook into the hands of 25 parents so they can have tools to start the conversation about alcohol and drugs with their teens.

 A STORY FROM OUR AGENCY: